Diclofenac-or-Ibuprofen - Which is Best NSAID

-Diclofenac (Voltaren) and Ibuprofen (Advil) are nonsteroidal anti-inflammatory drugs (NSAIDs) that treat osteoarthritis and rheumatoid arthritis, inhibiting prostaglandins and alleviating inflammation, fever, menstrual cramps, and pain.
+Diclofenac (Voltarol) and Ibuprofen are nonsteroidal anti-inflammatory drugs (NSAIDs) that treat osteoarthritis and rheumatoid arthritis by inhibiting prostaglandin synthesis and alleviating inflammation, fever, menstrual cramps, and pain.
 But which one is the best?
 Let’s compare both drugs and select the best one according to your needs!

-Diclofenac (Voltaren) belongs to the NSAID class that treats arthritis (osteoarthritis and rheumatoid arthritis) and ankylosing spondylitis in adults 18 years or older.
+Diclofenac belongs to the NSAID class and is used to treat arthritis (osteoarthritis and rheumatoid arthritis) and ankylosing spondylitis in adults 18 years or older.

-It is FDA (Food and Drug Administration) approved medicine and comes in the form of prescription topical gel, oral tablets (extended-release tablets & delayed-release tablets), and solution.
+It is an MHRA-approved medicine and comes in the form of a topical gel, oral tablets (modified release tablets and capsules, gastro-resistant tablets, dispersible tablets), and suppositories.

 You can use it 2-3 times a day according to your doctor’s advice.